-What is best, Carbon or Ceramic?
+What is the best infrared sauna heater, Carbon or Ceramic?

 The key factor in assessing FIR heaters and FIR sauna designs is: how much IR energy is delivered to the body?
 Ceramics are greatly superior to carbon in this critical function.